 About Financial Literacy in Canada

 While financial literacy is important for individuals, it’s also helpful to the Canadian economy.
-So an important objective of financial literacy month is to raise the financial skills of all Canadians.
-In addition, it’s especially important this year to help people manage their finances during COVID-19.
+So an important objective of Financial Literacy Month is to raise the financial skills of all Canadians.

 With financial literacy skills, people are better able to:

-Importantly, financial literacy can set you for a comfortable retirement without worry about your finances.
+Importantly, financial literacy can set you up for a comfortable retirement without worrying about your finances.